-If you are interested in finding out more about working your way around the world, start by doing a search for “working holidays” and “working holiday visas” for a specific country and don’t forget to check out that countries website to learn about visa requirements.
-Here is an example on the Australian website.
+If you are interested in finding out more about working your way around the world, start by doing a search for “working holidays” and “working holiday visas” for a specific country and don’t forget to check out that country’s website to learn about visa requirements.
+Here is the working holiday visa page information for France.

 I taught English off and on while living in Japan through a program called the Jet Exchange Program and made enough money to fund my travels for several years.
-I worked six months on and 3 months off travelling and visiting various places around the world.
+I worked six months on and three months off, travelling and visiting various places around the world.

-If you have some skill that you can do from anywhere in the world from your laptop than you have what is called a portable career and you can become a digital nomad.
+You have what is called a portable career, and you could become a digital nomad.

-For instance, Victoria is a British girl who decided the 9 to 5 life wasn’t for her so she moved to Bali and figured out a way to make an income online.
+For instance, Victoria is a British girl who decided the 9 to 5 life wasn’t for her, so she moved to Bali and figured out a way to make an income online.
 She ended up starting a travel Blog called Pommie Travels.
-Now she makes a living by selling advertising on her website, freelance writing and handling the media and PR for individual clients.
+Now, she makes a living by selling advertising on her website,

 - Web designer